-We define materiality as the magnitude of misstatement in the consolidated financial statements that makes it probable that the economic decisions of a reasonably knowledgeable person would be changed or influenced.
+We define materiality as the magnitude of misstatement in the financial statements that makes it probable that the economic decisions of a reasonably knowledgeable person would be changed or influenced.
 We use materiality in determining the nature, timing and extent of our audit work and in evaluating the results of that work.

-We determined materiality for the audit of the consolidated financial statements as a whole to be \$2,390,640, which is 5% of profit before taxation.
-This benchmark is considered the most appropriate because the Group is profitable and the profits are also not much volatile.
+We determined materiality for the audit of the consolidated financial statements as a whole to be US\$2,694,890, which is 5% of profit before taxation.
+This benchmark is considered the most appropriate because this is used by readers of the group's financials to judge the performance of the group and is a key performance indicator for management.

-Materiality for the current year has not been significantly changed to the level that we determined for the year ended 31 March 2017.
+Materiality for the current year has not been significantly changed to the level that we determined for the year ended 31 March 2018.

-We use a different level of materiality, performance materiality, to drive the extent of our testing and this was set at 60% of consolidated financial statement materiality.
+We use a different level of materiality, performance materiality, to drive the extent of our testing and this was set at 60% of financial statement materiality.

-We determined the threshold at which we will communicate misstatements to the audit committee to be \$119,532.
+We determined the threshold at which we will communicate misstatements to the audit committee to be US\$74,000.
 In addition we will communicate misstatements below that threshold that, in our view, warrant reporting on qualitative grounds.

-Overview of the scope of our audit
+An overview of the scope of our audit